Quick Guide: Inbound Marketing for Small Businesses

 2. Utilize Social Media

 Use social media to your advantage for an effective inbound digital marketing strategy.
-Avoid posting about your products or services directly to sell.
-Instead, develop a plan for what kind of users you want to draw in, then determine what content will activate that type of reader.
+Avoid posting about your products or services to sell directly.
+Instead, develop a plan for the kind of users you want to attract, then determine what content will engage them.
 It most certainly won’t be the latest feature of your product.
-When browsing social media, get in their headspace and imagine what they look to consume.
-You can systematically attract valuable customers for what you sell through good customer segmentation and a personalization approach.
+When browsing social media, get into their headspace and imagine what they look to consume.
+You can systematically attract valuable customers for what you sell through effective customer segmentation and personalization.

 3. Tune Up the Website

-Optimizing your website is one of the best strategies for inbound marketing for small businesses.
+Optimizing your website is one of the best inbound marketing strategies for small businesses.
 Users want speed, exciting, usable content that is easy to locate and has simple, intuitive functionality.

 First, you must tune up your website and focus on making it more valuable, engaging, and easy to use.
-Next, consider hiring an SEO expert to do a technical audit to identify backend details hindering your ability to rank for primary keywords.
+Next, consider hiring an SEO expert to conduct a technical audit to identify backend issues that are hindering your ability to rank for primary keywords.
 Finally, website speed and load times are critical for your prospects and search engines.

 4. Prospect List

 Have you ever heard of the 5/10/50 prospecting approach?
 Ultimately, you start by listing 50 companies you believe are your target market to begin your sales funnel.
-Then, you take your list of 50 and choose 10 potential customers in the early stages of nurturing.
+Then you take your list of 50 and choose 10 potential customers for early nurturing.

 From there, choose five that are high-potential prospects.
-They are the ones you’ve started building a relationship with and look like high-probability potential customers.
+They are the ones you’ve started building relationships with and who look like high-probability customers.

 In inbound marketing for small businesses, you can create this prospect list and constantly renew it, work it, and reshape it.
 I recommend using a CRM system to help track and manage your funnel and activities.

-Use the valuable content from your website and social media to build relationships with your list of future customers and increase trust.
+Use the valuable content from your website and social media to build relationships with your prospective customers and increase trust.

-An inbound marketing strategy is essential to grow and generate demand for your small business.
+An inbound marketing strategy is essential for growing your small business and generating demand.
 Please complete my contact form for a complimentary coaching call to work on your inbound marketing program.
 If this all seems too complex for a time-starved business owner, I can help you find a great marketing agency.

 Coach Dave